 Chapter 5 | Instruction: Getting Started

-- Learn about characteristics of instruction featuring ample teacher involvement and how these characteristics are represented in different education models (e.g., fully distance or blended learning), the teacher role, and how to provide motivating and supportive feedback on students’ work.
+- Learn about characteristics of instruction featuring ample teacher involvement and how these characteristics are represented in different education models (e.g., fully distance, blended learning, HyFlex), the teacher role, and how to provide motivating and supportive feedback on students’ work.

-- Consider how to develop teacher-created curricula that are standards-aligned and make use of Open Educational Resources (OERs).
+- Consider how to develop teacher-created curricula that are standards-aligned and make use of Open Educational Resources (OERs) and crowdsourcing.

 Chapter 6 | Assessment: Student Participation and Progress

-- Explore multiple ways to gauge learner progress, including information needed to include distance learners in the National Reporting System (NRS).
+- Explore multiple ways to gauge learner progress, including how to include distance learners in the National Reporting System (NRS).

 Chapter 7 | Administrative Issues: Getting Started